A history of Hebrew — how it built its cultural fortress and why it has survived so long.

 King Nebuchadnezzar II “The Unpronounceable” of the Babylonian Empire destroyed the First Temple of Jerusalem in 589 BCE and sent the Jews into exile.

 The party didn’t last long, relatively speaking, because the Persians came next, and for once in history we were the good guys.
-Cyrus the Great conquered the Babylonians in 539 BCE, and they told the Jews they were welcome to move back into Jerusalem.
-Cyrus was so Great that he even invited the Jews to build a new temple over the ruins of the old one.
-This took twenty years, and was finished in 516 BCE, during the reign of his successor, Darius I.
+Forty years after the First Temple was destroyed, Cyrus the Great (or as we call him, “Koorosh” the great) conquered the Babylonians in 539 BCE, and they told the Jews they were welcome to move back into Jerusalem.

 During this period, Jews still spoke Hebrew, though it had evolved to become not quite like the original but still pretty classic.
-More loan-words had come in from Aramaic and Greek, and often Jews just spoke Aramaic (another Semitic language, highly related to Hebrew).
+More loan-words had come in from Aramaic and Greek, and often Jews just spoke Aramaic (another Semitic language, highly related to Hebrew, still alive in modern Syria).
 Jesus, a famous Jew, principally spoke Aramaic.

 It was also in this period that the Dead Sea Scrolls were written.
 If you haven’t heard of those, they’re an incredible cache of documents that a Bedouin farmer improbably found in the 1940s in a cave that date back thousands of years — between the 3rd century BCE and the 1st century CE.
 Most of the scrolls were written in Hebrew, with a smaller number in Aramaic or Greek.